bjornmeansbear/MFAthesis2014/DesignPolish_27Feb.md

 ## Responsive Stuff
-* KRISTIAN Mobile: navbar
+* _KRISTIAN Mobile: navbar_ « styled nicely, but breaks overlay.
 * tablet breaking point

 ## Content Stuff
 * NOUR Find missing images
 * class to hide students if they freak
 * make the program names all the same
-* how can we push
+* how can we push (Emma and nour to tell site to regrab and compile images from DB and data from google)
 * make images better

 ## Main Page Stuff
-* extend semitransp white in header to have padding
+* _extend semitransp white in header to have padding_
 * bold small is too fat on some screens
 * Program names in schedule should link
 * NOUR redesign schedule, esp. openings